|1||Mae Hong Son, Mae Hong Son|

 |7||Baan Bhumsiri Khlong|

 live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Khlong Luang air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Khlong Luang air is currently 3.2 times above the WHO annual air quality guideline value

 Unhealthy for Sensitive Groups 114 US AQI